Frequently Asked Questions

 Are Tennessee’s State Parks open during the winter?

 All of Tennessee’s state parks are open for recreational activities during the winter.
-Some inns, cabins, and all the group lodges are closed during the winter.
-All campgrounds are open during the winter, however amenities may be limited.
+All of our inns and restaurants are open year-round.
+Some may have shortened hours during the holidays.
+Please refer to individual parks for specifics.
+Most cabins and some campgrounds are open year-round.
 Please check with the individual park to determine the availability of specific amenities.
 To contact the park manager, visit the website at http://www.tnstateparks.com/about/find-a-park.

 What are your days and hours of operation?

 All parks are open to the public seven days a week but the park office, museums, visitor centers and historic sites may be closed two days per week and their hours may vary.
 The hours for most parks are one half-hour before sunrise to one half-hour after sunset.
 Swimming areas are open from daylight to dusk, where swimming is available.
 Campgrounds are open 24 hours daily, with visiting hours from 6 a.m. to 10 p.m.
 Contact the individual park for more information.
 Phone numbers and addresses can be found on their website at www.tnstateparks.com/find-a-park.

 Do all Tennessee State Parks charge an access fee?

 No. There is no access fee charged for any state park.